 Accreditation: Rasmussen College is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
 However, the School of Education at Rasmussen College is not accredited by NAEYC.

 Northcentral University is a private, for-profit doctoral university based in Prescott Valley, AZ.
 Founded in 1996 by Dr Donal Hecht, Northcentral was purchased by Rockbridge Growth Equity, LLC in 2008.
-Northcentral has three schools: the School of Business and Technology Management, the School of Education, and the School of Behavioral and Health Sciences.
+Northcentral has two schools: the School of Business and Technology Management and the School of Education.

 Online Programs: Northcentral University’s School of Education offers an online Master of Education with a specialization in Early Childhood Education.
 This 30 credit hour program usually takes 21 months to complete.
 The specialization in Early Childhood Education emphasizes the responsibilities and unique challenges of educating children in the crucial early years of life, when social and learning relationships are being formed.

 Accreditation: Northcentral University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.